isoaxe/personal-website/README.md

 ### `npm run deploy-all` (hosted only)

-Deploy both Firebase hosting and Firebase functions.
+Deploy both Firebase hosting and Firebase functions from the root directory.
 In future, these can be deployed separately as required.
 Run `npm deploy` from this main directory for hosting or the same script from the `functions` directory to deploy functions.

 --------------------------------